axsh/bashsteps/doc/intro-to-core.md

 framework requires more upfront effort to understand the framework(s), choose the framework, install the frameworks, and adapt the script to the framework.
-With either solution, there are real risks that discourage adding the enhancements.
+With either solution, there are real risks that discourage adding the enhancements in the first place.

 The goal of bashsteps is to address these risks.
 It is designed to be extremely easy to get started, have a stable core, and be flexible